 Charities are tying up with mobile-based applications like Budge, iCukoo and One

+Today, to cast the fundraising net far and wide.
 Of course, individual contributions constitute a large part of funding and

 donations.
 One such individual is Lord Irvine Laidlaw.
 A well-respected former